WaylandM/dichroic-mirror-offsets/docs/Olympus_DM_correction_plugin.md

 ### Example image sequence
 ![misaligned channels](img/misaligned_channels.png)

+### 1. Launch plugin
+**Plugins -> Zoology Imaging Facility -> Olympus DM correction**

+**N.B.
+The Olympus oir file doesn't need to be open when you start the plugin.
+If you have large image files to process it is best not to have any images open in ImageJ/Fiji, to maximize the memory available to the plugin.**

 ### 2. Choose Olympus oir file
+You will be prompted to select the Olympus oir file to be processed.
 ![choose olympus image file dialog](img/choose_olympus_oir_file.png)

+*N.B.
+The plugin will not make any changes to the Olympus oir file.
+The aligned image channels will be output as new tif files.*

 ![choose output folder dialog](img/choose_output_folder.png)